qiUip/cgtool/README.md

 * A config file is required which specifies the mapping to be applied, in the format seen in the test\_data directory

 ### Testing ###
 The Bitbucket repo is polled every 15 minutes by a Jenkins build server for unit and integration testing.
-Builds are tested on Ubuntu Linux and Mac OSX.
+Builds are tested on Ubuntu Linux.
 Currently only a few source files have complete unit tests, but this is being fixed.
 Integration tests ensure that the program compiles successfully and produces correct output for several test datasets.

 ### Contact ###